simonbesnard1/gedidb/doc/user/contributing.rst

 How to
 ~~~~~~

-1. Fork the `s2downloader` repo on GitLab.
+1. Fork the `gedidb` repo on GitLab.
 2. Clone your fork locally::

     $ git clone git@git.gfz-potsdam.de:global-land-monitoring/gedi-toolbox.git